ONE WRITER’S JOURNEY

 I spent considerable time doing business in the oilfields of Siberia.
 As an historian, I associated Siberia with the Gulag even more than with oil.
 Alexander Solzhenitsyn’s Gulag Archipelago was as horrific a book as any I have ever read.
 One of history’s forgotten moments of heroism are the Gulag uprisings of 1953.
 The heroic figures never gave up hope, but lost their lives to the man in a desperate attempt to gain freedom.
 Among those involved in significant roles in the uprisings were Lithuanians.

 I followed with great interest the Lithuanians’ brazen call for independence from the Soviet Union.
 I was convinced the Soviet Union was going to move to suppress the freedom movement in Lithuania while the eyes of the world were on the Gulf War.
 I was correct.
-In early January 1991, Soviet special forces descended on strategic sites in Vilnius, the Lithuanians’ capital.
-I followed closely each day the events as Lithuanian men, women and children defiantly resisted.
-Good prevailed and the resistance led to the collapse of the Soviet Union.
+In early January 1991, Soviet special forces descended on strategic sites in Vilnius, the Lithuanian capital.
+I followed closely each day the events as Lithuanian men, women and children protested.
+Good prevailed and the resistance led to the collapse of Soviet rule.
 Not long afterwards, I traveled to Lithuania to get a sense of this heroic surge of freedom.
-That led to some deep friendships and many more trips to meet these people so passionate and fearless in their pursuit of their freedom.
-That led to my first book LITHUANIA: THE NATION THAT WOULD BE FREE.
+That led to some deep friendships and many more trips to meet these people so passionate and fearless in their pursuit of freedom.
+The result was my first book LITHUANIA: THE NATION THAT WOULD BE FREE.

 In time, I began to delve deeper into the period of time that preceded my life, including the greatest conflict in the history of the world – the crusade to defeat fascism and its threat to freedom throughout the world.
 When I left the corporate world and moved to Minnesota, I was interested to see far less attendance at the national cemetery on national holidays.
 That inspired me to write OUR HALLOWED GROUND: THE WORLD WAR II VETERANS OF FORT SNELLING NATIONAL CEMETERY.
 I profiled over eighty veterans.
 The personal experiences related to that book caused me to do considerably deeper research on a number of related topics on World War II and have generated several more book projects.
 I only wish I had time to return to the American cemetery at Nettuno (just east of Anzio) in Italy and research such a book.
 Those buried at Nettuno – 7,861 Americans, who gave their lives in Italy for our freedom – deserve to be remembered and honored.
 If ever there was a formidable battlefield that I have walked, it was the ground below the Abbey at Monte Cassino.
 Thousands gave their lives so that we could be free.

 World War II was the great crusade to defeat the Nazis and their racist ideology.
 My excursions in Lithuania led to my discovery of Ona Šimaitė, the Lithuanian librarian who risked her life to save the lives of Jews caught up in the Holocaust.
 I included a couple of pages on Šimaitė in my book on Lithuania’s fight for indepenence.
-Subsequent research for a book on Ona Šimaitė resulted in a series of profound encounters and friendships with Holocaust survivors and Lithuanian émigrés and many others.
+Subsequent research for a book on Ona Šimaitė resulted in a series of profound encounters and friendships with Holocaust survivors, Lithuanian émigrés and many other fascinating people.
+I will shape that collective experience into a book some day soon.

 Silence in the face of evil is itself evil: God will not hold us guiltless.
 Not to speak is to not speak.
 Not to act is to act –

 I write because it is my passion.
 History provides our identity – whether as a nation, a race or a family.
 An understanding of our nation’s history is essential as a foundation for responsible citizenship.
 But it is more than that.
 We study history to honor the past and also to give us a sense of what should be done in the future.
 Sometimes that means that we must be certain to continue to follow the righteous course set out for us.
 In other circumstances, history allows us the insight to use our God-given moral sense to not repeat the tragic mistakes of the past.
 The study of history helps us to understand the complexities of human behavior in difficult circumstances and to critically examine and evaluate for the good of ourselves and of mankind.
 History is, thus, very important.
-It is integral to our survival.
+The understanding of out past is integral to our survival.
+Few subjects are better suited to learning critical thinking.

 I had a long career in Texas as an oil & gas executive, both corporate and as an independent.
 I later took part in the successful start-up of a technology company.
 I helped launch a venture selling accessories in the music business.
 None of that seems so important anymore.